MikheyevLab/Computing-Fall-2015/_posts/2015-09-25-2-starting-wth-python.md

 ## Compiling packages from source.
 If a software is not available with a package manager you are probably going to have to install that package from source.

-Todo:
+- Explain
   - source code
   - compiling
   - binaries
   - Every installation is different search for a file called readme/install

 # What is Python

+- Introduce
+  - REPL
+  - IPython
+  - Running scripts

 ## Resources on Python